keithrbennett/wifiwand/README.md

 of[f]                     - turns wifi off
-pa[ssword] network-name   - password for preferred network-name pr[ef_nets]               - preferred (not necessarily available) networks q[uit]                    - exits this program (interactive shell mode only) (see also '`x') r[m_pref_nets] network-name - removes network-name from the preferred networks list
+pa[ssword] network-name   - password for preferred network-name pr[ef_nets]               - preferred (not necessarily available) networks q[uit]                    - exits this program (interactive shell mode only) (see also 'x') r[m_pref_nets] network-name - removes network-name from the preferred networks list
                           (can provide multiple names separated by spaces) s[hell]                   - opens an interactive pry shell (command line only) t[ill]                    - returns when the desired Internet connection state is true.
 Options:
                           1) 'on'/:on, 'off'/:off, 'conn'/:conn, or 'disc'/:disc
                           2) wait interval, in seconds (optional, defaults to 0.5 seconds) w[ifion]                  - is the wifi on? x[it]                     - exits this program (interactive shell mode only) (see also 'q')

 When in interactive shell mode:
   * use quotes for string parameters such as method names.
   * for pry commands, use prefix `%`.
 ```

 Internally, it uses several Mac command line utilities.
 This is not ideal,